-The word may be relatively new but the concept has been with us, probably forever.
-Judgment in Australian Aboriginal communities, the longest continuous habitation on earth, could be fierce but fundamentally seems very familiar.
-Many of the tenets of this tribal law are key parts of the criminal justice system in our modern democracy.
-Wrongdoers were judged by their peers, who took into consideration the harm done and any efforts they made for restitution.
-Remedies included compensation, corporal punishment and re-education (in this case, taking the form of initiation).
+The word may be relatively new but the concept has been with us for a long time, probably forever.
+Judgment in Australian Aboriginal communities, who have the longest continuous habitation on earth, could be fierce but the fundamentals seem familiar.
+Many tenets of tribal law are key parts of the criminal justice system in our modern colonial democracy.
+Wrongdoers were judged by their peers, who took into consideration the harm that was done and any efforts they made for restitution.
+Remedies included compensation, corporal punishment, and re-education (in this case, taking the form of initiation.)

-From the Ancient Greeks, we get the distinction between civil and criminal law, with juries for both … consisting of upwards of 200 people!
+From the Ancient Greeks, we get the distinction between civil and criminal law, with juries for both consisting of upwards of 200 people!
 Well, men.
-Despite the huge numbers of laypeople required, there was no participation from women.
-Lame.

 Even monkeys have an innate sense of fairness.
 In a study of brown Capuchin monkeys, known to have strong social bonds, researchers put two subjects side by side but rewarded them differently – with delicious grapes or boring cucumber – for the same task.
 Unsurprisingly, the monkeys who got the cucumber started acting out, refusing to interact with humans, rejecting their cucumber reward and even throwing it back at them!

 A jury of his peers would probably say Scalia was wrong about a great many things.
-To do so is not to speak ill of the dead for no reason, but to judge his tenure and review, learn from our mistakes and move on.
+To do so is not to speak ill of the dead for no reason but to judge his tenure, and to review, learn from our mistakes and move on.
 That’s justice.